Understanding chainsaw chain types does not need to be complicated.

 Different Types Of Chainsaw Chains

-Always remember that if you are new chainsaw chains and are looking for your first replacement, it’s best to go to your local dealer.
+Always remember that if you are new to chainsaw chains and are looking for your first replacement, it’s best to go to your local dealer.

 A specialist chainsaw dealer will know exactly what you need for your: